SCOVILL'S INSTANTANEOUS LENS AND SHUTTER

 Patent for Scovill's Instantaneous Lens and Shutter Source: Google Patents

 It's interesting to note that Bausch & Lomb's Iris Diaphragm Shutter was available by at least May, 1891 in E. & H.T.
 Anthony's catalogues concurrent with the Henry Clay's introduction about June, 1891.
 So, why didn't Scovill & Adams use the Iris Diaphragm early on?
-Even though the Iris Diaphragm would ultimately gain a solid reputation for its technology, simplicity and performance during its run, it had yet to earn it.
+Even though the Iris Diaphragm would ultimately gain a solid reputation for its technology, simplicity and performance, it had yet to earn it.
 Perhaps it was an effort by Scovill & Adams to keep as much of their product in-house, with both patents for Scovill's Instantaneous Lens and Shutter and the Mathein Shutter being owned by them.

 By October, 1893, Scovill's Instantaneous Lens and Shutter was being billed as the "Instantaneous Lens and Plain Shutter" for the Henry Clay, and could be had with a pneumatic release for $5.00 extra: